KarelPeeters/scheduler/notes/design.md

   * Worse channel can only be used if during its runtime the better one was also used at some point.
 * Progressive widening: start with low bounds for time and energy and gradually increase, hoping to find the best solution first.
+* Sort queue by time and energy per finished node.

 # Input preprocessing
 * Drop dominated allocations (and maybe channels if that's possible)?